What Is Protected Health Information (PHI/ePHI)?

 If there are issues, security controls must be in place to protect against data breach incidents.
 Data security is essential, and any data breach incidents must be reported to the HSS Office for Civil Rights, per the breach notification rule.

-What Is Protected Health Information (PHI / e-PHI)?
+Why Is Protected Health Information (PHI/ePHI) So Important?

 PHI data protection is crucial to HIPAA compliance, and a covered entity must understand what constitutes PHI.
 A covered entity is anyone who is involved in the treatment and day-to-day operations of a healthcare provider.